 Surface Pro X: Specs, price, and everything you need to know

-Microsoft has just announced a new Wi-Fi only configuration of its Surface Pro X tablet.
+Microsoft recently released a new Wi-Fi only configuration of its Surface Pro X tablet.
 This brings down the price point by $100, as the Surface Pro X was actually a fairly expensive device.
 While you could get an Intel-powered Surface Pro for around $700, the Surface Pro X started at $999.
 Of course, with the launch of the Surface Pro 8, the Intel-powered model is much more expensive.

 The product itself was originally meant to be a next-gen Surface device, with a bigger screen, thinner chassis, and 4G LTE.
 While it still holds up in some ways, it’s been a long time since it’s received a proper refresh.